zeek/zeek-docs/scripts/base/frameworks/logging/main.zeek.rst

          :zeek:see:`Log::default_path_func` is used.

-         :id: The ID associated with the log stream.
+         :param id: The ID associated with the log stream.

-         :path: A suggested path value, which may be either the filter's ``path`` if defined, else a previous result from the function.
+         :param path: A suggested path value, which may be either the filter's ``path`` if defined, else a previous result from the function.
 If no ``path`` is defined for the filter, then the first call to the function will contain an empty string.

-         :rec: An instance of the stream's ``columns`` type with its fields set to the values to be logged.
+         :param rec: An instance of the stream's ``columns`` type with its fields set to the values to be logged.